kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

 # Request credentials for Packages

 In Kyma Runtime, a single Application is represented as a ServiceClass, and a single Package of a given Application is represented as a ServicePlan in the Service Catalog.
-This document describes the flow of requesting API credentials during the ServicePlan provisioning.
-It also mentions passing optional input parameters from Kyma Runtime to Application or Integration System during the provisioning process.

 You can create many instances of a Package in a single Runtime.
 For example, in the Kyma Runtime, an instance of a Package is represented by a ServiceInstance that can be created for every Namespace.

-When provisioning a new ServiceInstance from a Package (represented by a ServicePlan), Runtime requests credentials for API.
-During this step, you can pass additional input parameters.
-They are validated against input JSON schema provided by the Application or Integration System.
-The parameters, as well as the input JSON schema, are completely optional.
+When provisioning a new ServiceInstance from a Package, a Runtime requests API credentials.
+API credentials for every ServiceInstance are defined on the Package level and stored in the Director component.
-As there is no trusted connection between an Integration System and Runtime, additional input parameters have to be passed to the Application or Integration System through the Director.
-API credentials for every ServiceInstance are defined and stored on the Package level.
 Multiple APIs under the same Package share the same credentials.

-Director stores credentials per ServiceInstance across all Runtimes on the Package level.

-### Requesting API credentials
+## Requesting API credentials flow

 This diagram illustrates the detailed flow of requesting API credentials.
 The Application provides Webhook API where Compass requests new credentials for the given Package.